-Gemcitabine should be used with caution in patients with hepatic or renal insufficiency as there is insufficient information from clinical studies to allow for clear dose recommendations for these patient populations (see sections 4.4 and 5.2).
+Gemcitabine should be used with caution in patients with hepatic or renal impairment as there is insufficient information from clinical studies to allow for clear dose recommendations for these patient populations (see sections 4.4 and 5.2).

-Elderly population(> 65 years)
+Older people (> 65 years)

 Gemcitabine has been well tolerated in patients over the age of 65.
-There is no evidence to suggest that dose adjustments, other than those already recommended for all patients, are necessary in the elderly (see section 5.2).
+There is no evidence to suggest that dose adjustments, other than those already recommended for all patients, are necessary in older people (see section 5.2).